• facebook

 Blair Stirek

 Blair joined the THLN team in November 2024, bringing over a decade of experience managing volunteers and organizing large events within the nonprofit sector.
-She has over a decade of experience managing volunteers and large events within the non-profit sector.
-Animals are her #1 passion and in recent years Blair deeply wanted to work within the animal law sector and had a gut feeling that the opportunity would come her way.
+Animals are her #1 passion, and in recent years, Blair deeply wanted to work within the animal law sector and had a gut feeling that the opportunity would come her way.

 Before THLN, Blair served as the Senior Volunteer Program Manager at Austin Pets Alive! for over five years.
 During her tenure, she established numerous annual traditions, created a volunteer recognition program, and developed many programs from the ground up.
-Her nonprofit career began in 2012 with the Girls Empowerment Network, where she advanced to Project Manager over six years.
+Her nonprofit career began in 2012 with the Girls Empowerment Network, where she advanced to the Project Manager role.
 Under her leadership, the organization’s largest fundraising event, the We Are Girls Conference, expanded from one city with 1,400 attendees to three cities with over 4,000 participants statewide—all on a limited budget and with a grassroots approach.
 Blair holds the prestigious Certificate in Volunteer Administration (CVA), a credential earned by only about 1,100 individuals worldwide.
-The CVA’s mission is "To advance excellence in volunteer administration by delivering professional certification and advocating for ethical practice."

 Outside of work, Blair enjoys spending time with her partner, young daughter, and three beloved dogs.
 In her spare moments, she loves crafting and creating, from macrame artistry to simpler crafts like crocheting and diamond painting.